stargate-bukkit/Stargate-Bukkit/README.md

 ## Using a gate:

-- Right click the sign to choose a destination.
+- Right-click the sign to choose a destination.
-- Right click the button to open up a portal.
+- Right-click the button to open up a portal.
 - Step through.

 ## Economy Support: